-Sediment samples were collected for the ocean monitoring program during July and October 2010, and January and April 2011, at 10 quarterly stations located along the 60 m bottom contour (Tables A-2, Figure 4-1).
-Single samples were collected at all quarterly stations in each of the four surveys (Table A-5).
-Single samples were collected during July at 39 additional annual stations that ranged in depth from 40 to 303 m.
-In addition, 3 L of sediment were collected from each of the quarterly stations for sediment toxicity testing in October 2010 and April 2011.
+Sediment samples were collected for the ocean monitoring program during July/August 2011 and January 2012 at 9 semi-annual stations, 39 annual stations and 21 additional new stations that ranged in depth from 40 to 303 m located on the San Pedro Shelf (Tables A-1 and A-2, Figure 4-1).
+Single samples were collected at all stations in each of the two surveys (Table A-5).
+In addition, 3 L of sediment were collected from each of the quarterly stations for sediment toxicity testing in August 2011 and January 2012.

 Bottom sediments were collected using paired 0.1 m2 Van Veen grab samplers.
-The top 2 cm of the sample was collected for individual chemical and toxicity analyses using a stainless The sampler and scoop were steel scoop. rinsed thoroughly with filtered seawater prior to sample collection.
+The top 2 cm of the sample was collected for individual chemical and toxicity analyses using a stainless steel scoop.
+The sampler and scoop were rinsed thoroughly with filtered seawater prior to sample collection.
 Sample storage, preservation, and holding times followed specifications in the District's QAPP, as well as guidance based on EPA/301(h) protocols.
 All sediment chemistry samples (metals. organics, TOC, grain size, and dissolved sulfides) were transferred to the laboratory for analysis.
 All sediment grain size samples were subsequently transferred to Weston Solutions, Inc. (Carlsbad, CA) for analysis.
 Sediment TOC samples were transferred to Columbia Analytical Services, Inc. (Kelso, WA) for analysis.
+All sample transfers were conducted and documented using required chain-of custody protocols through LIMS.

 Table A-5.
-Sediment composition and chemistry sampling summary.
+Sediment composition, chemistry sampling, and benthic infaunal sampling summary.